kergoth/git-origin/README.txt

 the same origin.
 This is to facilitate the cases where you split a commit, or squash multiple commits, when pulling the changes over.

-TODO:
-- GitPython:
-  - Add mechanisms/classes to manipulate the GIT_INDEX_FILE and GIT_WORK_TREE
-    being used for the git commands.
-  - Add mechanisms/classes to facilitate programmatically taking a tree, altering it, reading it into the index, generating a commit from that index, and updating a ref to point at the new commit.

 Tools:
 - git-origin: Add/set/remove/list origins on a commit.
 - git-origin-blacklist: Mark a commit as blacklisted--will be shown as